 - Medical (Red) Biotechnology

-- Agricultrual (Green) Biotechnology
+- Agricultural (Green) Biotechnology

 - Industrial (White) Biotechnology

 - Food (Yellow) Biotechnology

-- Environmental (Gray) Biotechnology
+- Environmental (Grey) Biotechnology

 - Marine (Blue) Biotechnology

-In this chapter we come to know about the potential applications of biotechnology in several fields like production of medicines; diagnostics; therapatics; agricultural biotechnology; pollution control; industrial and marine biotechnology.
+In this chapter we come to know about the potential applications of biotechnology inseveral fields like production of medicines; diagnostics; therapeutics; agriculturalbiotechnology; pollution control; industrial and marine biotechnology.

-8.3.1.1.
-Medical Biotechnology: (Red)
+8.5.1 Medical Biotechnology: (Red)

-This field of biotechnology has many applications and is involved in production of recombinant pharmaceuticals, tissue engineering products, regenerative medicine such as stem cell and gene therapy, and many more biotechnology products for human life.
-Genetic testing allows the genetic diagnosis of vulnarabilities to inherited diseases, and can also be used to determine a child's parentage or in general a person's ancestry.
+This field of biotechnology has many applications and is involved in production of recombinant pharmaceuticals, tissue engineering products, regenerative medicine such asstem cell and gene therapy, and many more biotechnology products for human life.
+Genetictesting allows the genetic diagnosis of vulnarabilities to inherited diseases, and can also beused to determine a child's parentage or in general a person's ancestry.
 Many bio-therapeutic agents in clinical use are biotech pharmaceuticals.
-Insulin was among the earliest recombinant drugs.
-Canadian physiologists Frederick Banting and Charles Best discovered and isolated insulin in 1921.
-The first "Bioengineered" drug, a recombinant form of human insulin, was approved by the US Food and Drug Administration (FDA) in 1982.
-The first recombinant vaccine, approved in 1986, was produced by cloning a gene fragment from the hapatitis B virus into yeast (Merck's Recombivax HB).
-This avoided the need to extract the antigen from the serum of people infected with hepatitis B. Stem cell research is very promising and potential to treat neurodegenerative disorders, spinal cord injuries, and other conditions related to organs or tissue loss.
-Biotechnological techniques also improves diagnosis of diseases and therapeutic capabilities.
+Insulin wasamong the earliest recombinant drugs.
+Canadian physiologists Frederick Banting and CharlesBest discovered and isolated insulin in 1921.
+The first "Bioengineered" drug, a recombinantform of human insulin, was approved by the US Food and Drug Administration (FDA) in1982.
+The first recombinant vaccine, approved in 1986, was produced by cloning a genefragment from the hapatitis B virus into yeast (Merck's Recombivax HB).
+This avoided the need to extract the antigen from the serum of people infected with hepatitis B. Stemcell research is very promising and potential to treat neurodegenerative disorders, spinalcord injuries, and other conditions related to organs or tissue loss.
+Biotechnologicaltechniques also improves diagnosis of diseases and therapeutic capabilities.

-8.3.1.2.
-Agricultural Biotechnology: (Green)
+8.5.2 Agricultural Biotechnology: (Green)

-The man has made tremandous progress in crop improvement in terms of yield; still the ultimate production of crop is less than their full genetic potentials.
-There are many reasons like environmental stress, disease, pests, and many other factors which reduce the ultimate desired yield affecting crop productivity.
-Agricultural biotechnology aims to introduce sustainable agricultural practice to with best yield potential and minimal adverse effects on environment.1

-^{1} For example, to combat pests the gene from bacterium, the BT gene, that functions as insect-resistants gene when inserted into crop plants like cotton, corn, etc. helps prevent the invasion of pathogen.
+The man has made tremandous progress in crop improvement in terms of yield; stillthe ultimate production of crop is less than their full genetic potentials.
+There are manyreasons like environmental stress, disease, pests, and many other factors which reduce the ultimate desired yield affecting crop productivity.
+Agricultural biotechnology aims tointroduce sustainable agricultural practice to with best yield potential and minimal adverse effects on environment.
+For example, to combat pests the gene from bacterium, the BT gene, that functions insect-resistant gene when inserted into crop plants like cotton, com, etc. helps prevent invasion of pathogen.
 This management is helpful in reducing usage of potentially dangerous pesticides on the crop.
-Resistance to infectious agents through genetic engineering-

-- 1) Bt crops

-- 2) Protection against nematodes

-- Agricultural biotechnology has the potential to produce
+Agricultural biotechnology has the potential to produce -

 - High crop yields

 - Crops are engineered to have desirable nutrients and better teste.

-- ❖ Insect and disease resistant plant.
+- Insect and disease resistant plant.

-- Genetic modification avoids nonselective changes. - Longer self life of fruits and vegetables.
+- Genetic modification avoids nonselective changes. - Longer self-life of fruits and vegetables.

-8.3.1.3.
-Industrial Biotechnology: (White)
+8.5.2 Industrial Biotechnology: (White)

 Industrial biotechnology is the application of biotechnology for industrial purpose, including industrial fermentation.
-It includes the practice of using cells such as micropropagation, or components of cells like enzymes to generate industrially useful products such as chemicals, foods, detergents, paper and pulp, textiles and biofuels.
+It includes the practice of using cells such asmicropropagation, or components of cells like enzymes to generate industrially useful products such as chemicals, foods, detergents, paper and pulp, textiles and biofuels.
 The aim of Industrial biotechnology is to develop newer industrial manufacturing processes and products, which are economical and better than preexisting ones with minimal environmental impact.
-In industrial biotechnology,

-- microorganisms are being explored for producing material goods like fermentation products as cheese; - 2) biorefineries where oils, sugars, and biomass may be converted into biofuels, bioplastics, and biopolymers; - 3) and value added chemicals from biomass.
+In industrial biotechnology, (a) microorganisms are being explored for producing material goods like fermentationproducts as cheese; (b) biorefineries where oils, sugars, and biomass may be converted into biofuels, bioplastics, and biopolymersand (c) value - added chemicals from biomass.

-8.3.1.4.
-Food Biotechnology: (Yellow)
+8.5.3 Food Biotechnology: (Yellow)

 Food biotechnology is an emerging field, which can increase the production of food, improving its nutritional content and improving the taste of the food.
 The food is safe and beneficial as it needs fewer pesticides and insecticides.
-The technology aims to produce foods which have more flavour, contain more vitamins and minerals and absorb less fat when cooked.
+The technology aims to producefoods which have more flavour, contain more vitamins and minerals and absorb less fatwhen cooked.

-8.3.1.5.
-Environmental Biotechnology: (Gray)
+8.5.4 Environmental Biotechnology: (Gray)